vthommeret/glossterm/README.md

 1. `gtsplit`   splits Wiktionary dump into N files so it can be parsed in parallel.
 N is set to the current number of cores.

-1. `gtstream`  parses split files into words.gob and descendants.gob.
+1. `gtparse`   parses split files into words.gob and descendants.gob.

 1. `gtresolve` reads words.gob and looks up DescendantTrees references in descendants.gob, and inlines them.